Triton365/fast_bitwise_ops/README.md

-# fast_bitwise_and
+# fast_bitwise_ops

-A slightly more efficient bitwise "AND" operation that exploits floating-point errors
+A slightly more efficient bitwise operations that exploit floating-point errors

 <br><br>